Hohenschwangau Castle

 Closing Thoughts

 If you are visiting Neuschwanstein Castle in Southern Germany, make a point to include Hohenschwangau Castle.
-If you go inside only one castle, I recommend Hohenschwangau Castle vs. Neuschwanstein.
+If you can only visit one castle, I recommend Hohenschwangau Castle over Neuschwanstein.

 We did both, and Hohenschwangau was the best.

-Many people skip going inside Hohenschwangau Castle, and this is a mistake.
+Many people skip visiting Hohenschwangau Castle, and that’s a mistake.

-Lastly, a fairytale-like town called Fussen is only a six-minute drive or two miles away.
+Lastly, the fairytale-like town of Füssen is 6 minutes away by car or 2 miles.
 You will enter a circular maze of cobbled streets with endless things to do behind this town’s castle walls.

 9 Comments